Skip to content

 The emission rate is governed by a variable named mintPerSecondCap in the primary POL smart contract.
 Additionally, the EmissionManager contract uses a constant called INTEREST_PER_YEAR_LOG2 to calculate an annual emission rate, compounded per year.

-Can the emission rate Be modified?
+Can the emission rate be modified?

 Yes, the emission rate can be modified through a governance proposal, but cannot surpass mintPerSecondCap in the primary POL smart contract.